sullof/inquirer-command-prompt/README.md

 # inquirer-command-prompt
-A prompt with history management and autocomplete
+A prompt with history management and autocomplete for [Inquirer](https://github.com/SBoudrias/Inquirer.js)

 ## Installation